36ddev/36ddev/README.md

-The "36dCALC.c" source code file is released under the GPL 2.0 license.
+The "36dCALC.c" source file as well as all other source files on this page are released under the GPL 2.0 license.
 Refer to gnugpl.org for more information.

+This READ.me file is subject to change.

+This repository https://github.com/36dev/36dev is for mathematical and experimental source code.

+Projects: (currently 1 count as of 3/7/2021)

+1) 36dCALC.c

 I guess this is 36dCALC 0.1 alpha